Govt makes three-point seat belts mandatory for all front-facing passengers in car | Business

 Presently, only the front seats and two rear seats in most cars produced in the country have three-point seat belts.
 However, the centre or middle rear seat in these cars come equipped with only a two-point or lap seat belt, similar to the ones provided in aircraft seats.

+Last month, the ministry said it will make it mandatory for carmakers to provide a minimum of six airbags in motor vehicles that can carry up to 8 passengers for enhanced safety of occupants from October this year.

-Gadkari said as many as 1.5 lakh people die every year in 5 lakh road accidents in the country.
+As many as 1.5 lakh people die every year in 5 lakh road accidents in the country and need of the hour is to create mass awareness for road safety measures by information dissemination, Gadkari said on Thursday.

+According to him, a system is being proposed for star rating of vehicles based on the standards and protocol to improve safety.

+Electronic Stability Control, Advanced Emergency Braking Systems, ease of mobility for Divyangjan, Driver Drowsiness Attention Warning System (DDAWS), Blind Spot Information System, Advanced Driver Assisting system and Lane Departure Warning System, are among the safety initiatives being implemented, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)